 The Design of the Memorial

-The Soviet War Memorial is a curved colonnade with one central column atop which sits a 8 meter (26 ft) tall bronze statue of a Soviet soldier.
+The Soviet War Memorial is a curved colonnade with one central column, atop which sits an 8-meter-tall (26 ft) bronze statue of a Soviet soldier.
 The statue was designed by the Russian sculptor Lev Kerbel, and shows the soldier with a weapon over his shoulder, which symbolizes the end of the war.
 The soldier’s arm is slightly raised, pointing towards his fallen comrades.

 Underneath the huge bronze soldier are a gold crest and a Cyrillic inscription which reads “Eternal glory to the heroes who fell in battle with the German fascist occupiers for the freedom and independence of the Soviet Union”.